ashlaidlawcf/php-project-3/README.md

 2. Install required dependencies.
 3. Create databases for stylists and clients.
 4. Create Stylist and Client objects, with required constructors for each.
-   * Stylist constructor: id, first name, last name, telephone number
+   * Stylist constructor: first name, last name, telephone number, id
-   * Client constructor: id, first name, last name, telephone number, stylist id
+   * Client constructor: first name, last name, telephone number, stylist id, id
 5. Create methods to add, change, and delete both stylists and clients.
 6. Allow owner to sort clients into their stylists.